Martyn Poliakoff: Honours and awards

 Poliakoff was awarded the Meldola Medal and Prize from the Royal Society of Chemistry in 1976.
 He was elected Fellow of the Royal Society (FRS) in 2002, Fellow of the Royal Society of Chemistry (FRSC) also in 2002, and Fellow of the Institution of Chemical Engineers (FIChemE) in 2004.
 He served on the IChemE Council between 2009 and 2013.
 Poliakoff was appointed Commander of the Order of the British Empire (CBE) in the 2008 New Year Honours and is a member of the Advisory Council for the Campaign for Science and Engineering since 2008.
 In 2008, he was elected an Honorary Member of the Chemical Society of Ethiopia and a Foreign Member of the Russian Academy of Sciences in 2011.
-He took up the positions of Foreign Secretary and Vice-president of the Royal Society in November 2011, positions which are held for a fixed five-year period.
+He took up the positions of Foreign Secretary and vice-president of the Royal Society in November 2011, positions which are held for a fixed five-year period.
 In 2011, he won the Nyholm Prize for Education.

 Poliakoff also received an Honorary Doctorate from Heriot-Watt University in 2011.

 In 2012, Poliakoff was elected a Fellow of the Academia Europaea and in 2013, an Associate Fellow of TWAS, the World Academy of Science.
-He was elected an Associate Fellow of the Ethiopian Academy of Sciences in 2014.
+He was elected an Associate Member of the Ethiopian Academy of Sciences in 2014.
 Poliakoff was knighted in the 2015 New Year Honours for services to the chemical sciences.
+He was also elected an Honorary Fellow of the Chinese Chemical Society in 2015.
 Poliakoff was awarded the Lord Lewis Prize in 2016 for his work concerning the applications of supercritical fluids, and for his work in the development of science policy within the EU and globally.
-In 2017 Poliakoff was elected Fellow of the Royal Academy of Engineering (FREng).
+In 2016, Poliakoff was elected Fellow of the American Association for the Advancement of Science (FAAAS), and in 2017 a Fellow of the Royal Academy of Engineering (FREng).
 In 2019, he was awarded the Royal Society of London Michael Faraday Prize for science communication for his work on the Periodic Videos.
 He was also awarded the 2019 Longstaff Prize for his "outstanding contributions to green chemistry and for participating centrally in the creation of the Periodic Table Videos".
+At the end of 2023, Poliakoff was elected (in the division of chemistry) a Foreign Academician of the Chinese Academy of Sciences.

 A tram in Nottingham's tram network was named after him in 2021.

 Personal life

 Poliakoff has a daughter, Ellen Poliakoff, a psychology lecturer at the University of Manchester; and a son, Simon Poliakoff, a physics teacher at The Priory School Hitchin.
 Martyn Poliakoff produced a web eulogy of close friend Tony Judt in 2010.

-On Poliakoff's birthday in 2011, his students brought him periodic table cupcakes.
-Periodic table cupcakes have been used for science and chemistry education since they were first created by Ida Freund.